Peter W. Walker

 Portrait of UW History Assistant Professor Peter Walker

 I work on early modern Britain, the British Empire, and the Atlantic World, with particular interests in religion, empire, and revolution.
 I teach classes in those fields, as well as in European and World history.
 I received my PhD from Columbia University in 2016 and MPhil (2010) and BA (2008) from the University of Oxford.
-I am working on a book which asks how colonial Anglicans engaged - politically, intellectually, theologically, and spiritually - with the religious modernity emerging in the Age of Revolutions.
+I am working on a book, under contract with Yale University Press, which asks how colonial Anglicans engaged with the religious modernity emerging in the Age of Revolutions.
 This project has been supported by a Summer Stipend award from the National Endowment for the Humanities, the Whitehill Prize from the Colonial Society of Massachusetts, the Prichard Prize from the Historical Society of the Episcopal Church, and a Mellon-ACLS Dissertation Completion Fellowship.
-I am also editing, with Dr Christopher Minty, a book-length documentary edition of the correspondence of the loyalist refugee Myles Cooper.
+In addition to my main book project, I am pursuing a number of collaborative projects.
+I am editing, with Dr Christopher Minty (UVA), a digital documentary edition of the correspondence of the loyalist refugee Myles Cooper.
+I am working with Dr Melissa Morris (UW) on a Digital Humanities project that applies HTR to the archives of the Society for the Propagation of the Gospel.
+I have also begun work on a second book project on residential schooling in eighteenth-century Ireland.

 Peter Walker CV